microsoft/Moodle-Teams-Bot/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://aka.ms/DeployMoodleTeamsBot)

+### Step 3: Configure

-*Step 3*: Once the bot is deployed, go to the [Azure Portal](https://portal.azure.com), navigate to your bot's Resource Group and select the "Web App Bot".
+* Once the bot is deployed, go to the [Azure Portal](https://portal.azure.com), navigate to your bot's Resource Group and select the "Web App Bot".

-*Step 4*: Copy the Messaging Endpoint highlighted in the `Overview` section (Ex: https://*provisioned-bot-name*.azurewebsites.net/api/messages), rename `messages` to `webhook` (Ex: https://*provisioned-bot-name*.azurewebsites.net/api/webook) and paste it to the `Bot Endpoint` field in the *Teams Settings* page of your Office 365 Moodle Plugin.
+* Copy the Messaging Endpoint highlighted in the `Overview` section (Ex: https://*provisioned-bot-name*.azurewebsites.net/api/messages), rename `messages` to `webhook` (Ex: https://*provisioned-bot-name*.azurewebsites.net/api/webook)

+* Paste this endpoint to the `Bot Endpoint` field in the *Teams Settings* page of your Office 365 Moodle Plugin.

 ## Feedback

 Thoughts?
 Questions?
 Ideas?
-Share them with us in our [Uservoice channel](https://microsoftteams.uservoice.com/forums/916759-moodle)!
+Share them with us in our [Moodle+Teams Uservoice](https://microsoftteams.uservoice.com/forums/916759-moodle) channel!

 ## Contributing